SidOfc/mkdx/README.md

 # Contributing

 Found a bug or want to report an issue?
-Take a look at the [CONTRIBUTING](CONTRIBUTING.md) file for more information!
+Take a look at the [CONTRIBUTING](CONTRIBUTING.md) file for more information.